arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 == Changelog ==

+= 4.3.1 =
+* Date: 25.April.2023.
+* Bug Fix: Fix a bug where trailing commas were used with unset and function calls.
+This is unsupported in PHP versions older than 7.3.

 = 4.3 =
 * Date: 25.April.2023.
 * Enhancement: Compatibility with Image Attributes Pro version 4.3.
 [Check what's new in 4.3](https://imageattributespro.com/changelog/?utm_source=wordpress.org&utm_medium=changelog).